 Discussion, Alternative Management Options

-Another common cause of acquired reduction in vision in GP wearing patients is lens warpage.
-Although the materials in common use today exhibit better memory than the previous generation of lens materials, lens warpage always needs to be ruled out.
+Another common cause of acquired reduction in vision in corneal GP wearing patients is lens warpage.
 It can be problematic with patients accustomed to cleaning their lenses digitally (i.e., between the fingers) as opposed to in the palm of the hand.
-More flexible GP lenses such as high and hyper Dk lens materials exhibit more potential for this problem than low Dk lens materials.
+More flexible GP lenses such as high Dk GP lens materials exhibit more potential for both on-eye flexure and lens warpage than low Dk lens materials.